intro2r/intro2r/unit5/index.md

 ## Lesson 3.
-How to add stuff to plots
+How to add elements to plots

 Lectures: